UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS05.md

 #### Energy calibration (Am‑241 & Pu‑239)

-The each produced AIRDOS05 unit is individually energy‑calibrated using two reference sources, Am‑241 and Pu‑239.
+Each produced AIRDOS05 unit is individually energy‑calibrated using two reference sources, Am‑241 and Pu‑239.
 A calibration protocol is supplied with every delivered instrument.

 ![Energy calibration with Am‑241 and Pu‑239](https://raw.githubusercontent.com/UniversalScientificTechnologies/AIRDOS04/refs/heads/AIRDOS04C/doc/img/AIRDOS04_Am-241_Pu-239.png)
 *Energy‑calibration spectrum from a typical unit.
-Labeled lines correspond to distinct radiation types and serve as fixed points for the channel‑to‑energy conversion.*
+Labelled lines correspond to distinct radiation types and serve as fixed points for the channel‑to‑energy conversion.*

 Identified energies and radiation types:

-* **59.5 keV (γ from Am‑241):** Low‑energy gamma line used as the lowest-energy calibration anchor; in silicon it produces a well‑defined full‑energy peak (dominated by photoelectric absorption), validating the low‑noise of spectrometer.
+* **59.5 keV (γ from Am‑241):** Low‑energy gamma line used as the lowest-energy calibration anchor; in silicon it produces a well‑defined full‑energy peak (dominated by photoelectric absorption), validating the low‑noise of the spectrometer.
 * **5.486 MeV (α from Am‑241):** High‑energy alpha‑particle line; alphas of this energy stop within tens of micrometres in Si and deposit essentially their full energy, providing a sharp peak for the MeV‑range anchor and resolution check.
 * **5.15 MeV (α from Pu‑239):** Second alpha line near the Am‑241 peak; the ≈0.336 MeV separation between the two alpha lines is a sensitive cross‑check of the energy scale and spectral resolution.